TechAngelX/TechAngelX/README.md

 ## ⚡ Fun Fact

-Beyond computing, I enjoy financial investing, multimedia projects, and exploring the arts, including live music and video editing.
+Beyond computing, I enjoy financial analysis and stock market investing, multimedia projects, and exploring the arts, including live music and video editing.
 I'm also a runner, athlete, and an enthusiast of Russian language, culture, and technology.

 ---